Level 2 Mathematics

 Teacher in Charge: Mrs P. Blud

-Success in this course is largely dependent on the students' commitment to the work required in class and their homework.
-The mathematical skills necessary for this course are learnt through practice and more practice.
-It is NOT sufficient to do a few problems in class and then to stop.
-Every night after maths they need to go over the work that they did in the classroom
+Success in this course is largely dependent on their regular attendance at school, commitment to the work required in class and homework.
+The mathematical skills necessary for this course are learned through practise and more practise.
+It is not sufficient to do a few problems in class and then stop.
+Regular revision is one of the keys to success in this course.
+Preferably, students need to go over the work that they learnt in the classroom every night.

 AS91256 (5 weeks).
 AS91257 (4 weeks).
 AS91259 (2 weeks)